Updated to reflect 2018 versions of Domo vs. Tableau

 One of the major selling points of both platforms is that they make enterprise-class analytics accessible to the common line-of-business user.
 That means companies can process and understand their data without going through the IT department.

-Tableau’s unique data preparation feature let’s you connect to “messy” spreadsheets and fix/configure data while you sync.
-Pivot cross-tab data back into normalized columns, remove extraneous titles, text, and images, reconcile metadata fields, and so on.
+Tableau’s unique data preparation feature lets your data analysts connect to “messy” spreadsheets and fix/configure data while you sync.
+Pivot cross-tab data back into normalized columns, remove extraneous titles, text, and images, reconcile metadata fields, all as you build out your data.

 Domo gives companies the ability to analyze and cleanse their data, no matter the source.
 It simplifies ETL processing (extract, transform, load), so you can find the value in your data, even without formal SQL training.
 The DataFusion feature also lets you merge data from multiple sources.